-As we discussed in the MPLS articles before, for MPLS we need labels.
-VPLS is also a MPLS Service, so we need to use labels in VPLS too.
+As we discussed in the MPLS articles before, for MPLS VPN we need labels.
+VPLS is also a MPLS VPN Service, so we need to use labels in VPLS too.

-There are two MPLS labels used in VPLS.
-These labels are:
+There are two MPLS Labels used in VPLS.
+These MPLS Labels are:

-Outher Label (Transport Label) is the label that only P routers are use.
+Outher Label (Transport Label) is the label that is used for label swapping during the transmission over service provider network.
 In other words, this label is used in the swap process of P routers.
-Think about this label as the package of your delivery.
-This package changes on every P router.

 Inner Label (Servise Label / VC Label) is the label that carries the original customer VPLS information.
 At P routers, it remains unchanged.
-But in PE routers this labels stripped and according to VPLS information inside, VPLS process is done.
-Think this label as a Secret Key of the customer.
-It is only belong to him.
+But in PE routers this labels stripped and according to VPLS information inside, the packet is sent to the related service destination.

-What about signalling?
+What about VPLS Label Signalling?
 The signalling of these two labels are done differently.

-Beside VC ID, there is also a Service ID for VPLS configuration.
+Service ID is the number of the service.
+It is equal to VC-ID by default.
 Service ID is a local parameter.
 It is not need to configure same Service ID for both end.
-For both end, VC ID must be same.

 By the way, for label signalling, only one T-LDP is required between two nodes.
 The service numbers running on these system is not important.
-One T-LDP session work for all VPLS services.
+One T-LDP session works for all VPLS services.

-In PE routers some swicthing facilities are needed.
+In PE routers some switching activities are needed.
 To do this a Virtual Switch (VS) is defined in PE routers.
-And all the switching facilities needed like MAC learning is done with this VS. You can think this like classicall switch activities.
+And all the switching activities needed like MAC learning is done with this VS. You can think this like classical switch activities.